demirelesad/IsqcutOK/README.md

 This repository contains the isqcut_ok function

-The groups of the series divided by the given q value are examined through statistical tests.
-The accuracy of the q value is checked.
+The groups of the series divided by the given q value are examined through statistical tests. \n The accuracy of the q value is checked.

 :param series: Series